-Your choice in services and subscriptions really comes down to three factors: utility, entertainment value and price.
+Your choice in services and subscriptions comes down to three factors: utility, entertainment value and price.

-Not all streaming services are equal, and some of the more expensive ones actually lack many of the benefits found in cheaper ones.
+Not all streaming services are equal, and some of the more expensive ones lack many benefits found in cheaper ones.
 Don’t forget you can always cancel the monthly streaming subscriptions and sign back up later if you still miss them.

 If we’re looking at utility, services like cloud storage and shopping subscriptions, like Amazon Prime, take priority.
 These services do more than just serve up content — they make your life easier.

-As an example, Amazon Prime charges you a monthly rate to automatically give you speedier shipping times.
+As an example, Amazon Prime charges you a monthly rate to give you speedier shipping times automatically.
 You also get a wide selection of free streaming music through Prime Video, free photo storage and other digital benefits.
 Tap or click to see everything you can do with your Prime account.

 With iCloud, you pay for storage space — and the more stuff you keep on your device, the more storage you’ll need.
 As a result, you should prioritize your backup system if you value the data on your phone.
 This makes it a worthwhile subscription.

-If we’re talking entertainment value, this factor is a bit more subjective.
+If we’re talking about entertainment value, this factor is more subjective.
 Netflix, Hulu and others all have plenty of good content to enjoy.
 But as we mentioned earlier, you should weigh the services based on how often you use them and what content you enjoy watching.

 Lastly, price is often the deciding factor.
 This is how you’ll decide whether to break ties with your favorite service and weigh the value of one versus another.
-One of the best examples is HBO NOW versus Disney +.
-Both offer exclusive content, but Disney + is less than half the price of HBO NOW at only $6.99 a month.
+One of the best examples is HBO Max versus Disney+.

 We recommend prioritizing real-life services like cloud storage and shopping, followed by news and entertainment.
 Games, although fun, are more of a time sink.
 But if you’re a gamer, an Apple Arcade subscription might take priority.